 The prospect of a purpose-built manufacturing facility based in Britain would establish the UK as a leading player at the inception of a global small modular reactor market estimated to be worth up to £400 billion by 2035.

 Development and deployment of the NuScale Power Module has the potential to generate significant opportunities for UK partner companies and wider economy.

 NuScale Power is working with the UK government, various companies of strategic importance within the UK supply chain, universities and other institutions, to explore potential for the development, fabrication and deployment of the NuScale Power Module.

-NuScale Power has been actively involved in the UK Government’s Small Modular Reactors (SMR) Feasibility Study.
-Following a technical assessment by the UK’s National Nuclear Laboratory (NNL), it was concluded that the NuScale Power Module is a credible technology, feasible for deployment within a ten year timeframe and, alongside other options, should be investigated further for potential UK involvement.
+NuScale Power has been actively involved in the UK Government's Small Modular Reactor (SMR) related studies conducted over the past several years including the 2014 SMR Feasibility Study, the 2016 Techno-Economic Assessment, the SMR Competition commenced in 2017, and the 2018 Expert Finance Working Group review.
+The 2014 Study by the UK's National Nuclear Laboratory (NNL) concluded that the NuScale Power Module is a credible technology, feasible for deployment within a ten year timeframe and, alongside other options, should be investigated further for potential UK involvement.

 Fluor, NuScale Power’s primary investor, employs more than 1,200 staff in the UK.
 NuScale Power has entered into collaborative agreements with other key parts of the UK nuclear sector, including the Nuclear Advanced Manufacturing Research Centre (NAMRC) at the University of Sheffield.

 NuScale Power is a member of the key trade organizations, Nuclear Industry Association and Energy UK.